orazioedoardo/pi-guard/README.md

 ## Caveats
 * Only Raspbian 9 (stretch) is supported.
 * WireGuard module needs to be reinstalled on kernel upgrades.
-* Debug option `pi-guard -d` is not available yet.
 * `pi-guard -c` only runs `wg show`.